 Sometimes it may happen that plugins you have installed on your WordPress are incompatible.
 It also can lead to a white screen issue.
 Try to deactivate and activate them in different combination to find a “rat”!

 Important!
 Elementor and JetPlugins are fully compatible.

 If the previous troubleshooting methods didn’t help, try to edit your website from another computer.
 The problem may be caused by the programs installed on your computer.

 Eventually, this issue can occur because of a fatal error.
 Contact your hosting company and ask them to send you the PHP error logs of your server.

 One more way to reveal the culprit of the issue is to open the wp-config.php file of your WordPress installation.
 Then, scroll down this file looking for the following line: define( ‘WP_DEBUG’, false ).
 If there is no such line, just add it to the top.
 Replace false with true and reload your site.
 Instead of just a white screen, you will have a white screen and error messages.
 Now you can understand what it is all about by looking through the error messages and fix it.

 WordPress saves template revisions in case something happens so that you will not lose the changes.
 With these copies, you will be able to restore a post effortlessly.
 As soon as you publish the post, you don’t need revisions data anymore, but it is still stored in the WordPress database.
 To automatically clear your database cache you can use the WP-Optimize as one of the tools.

-Turn off Query Monitor which is a free debugging plugin for WordPress.
-It allows to identify and debug slow database queries, AJAX calls, REST API request, etc. The white screen issue is not as scary as it may seem.
+The white screen issue is not as scary as it may seem.
 Now you can see that there are lots of possible solutions.
 And our last advice is to make backup copies of your website in case anything goes beyond the normal situation.